FUN FACTS

 He once worked in a whiskey distillery, prevalent to his hometown, and loves whiskey, haggis and eggs benedict.

-He and wife Jane have a son named Joseph (born 2000) and a daughter named Iona, after the Isle of Iona (born 2002).
+He has a son named Joseph (born 2000) and a daughter named Iona, after the Isle of Iona (born 2002).

 He narrated "A Highland Empire" (2007) on BBC2, a look at how Highlanders settling in the Canadian wilderness almost overtook the Hudson's Bay Company for trading dominance.